schellenberg/computerscience20/_sources/ConstrainedLanguage/PracticeQuiz.rst

       :.*: Try again!

+.. reveal:: reveal_practice_quiz_q3
+    :showtitle: Tracing Help
+    :hidetitle: Hide Help

+    If you have spent time tracing this code on your own, and still cannot come up with the correct solution, you may find it helpful to |reeborgq3|.
+You can copy/paste the code above into the world, and step through the code one line at a time.

+.. |reeborgq3| raw:: html

+   <a href="https://reeborg.cs20.ca/?lang=en&mode=python&url=worlds/sk/second-practice-quiz-q3.json&name=PracticeQuizQ3" target="_blank">open this world in the Reeborg environment</a>

 Question 4 - Loops and If/Else
 ------------------------------

 .. fillintheblank:: reeborg_while_repeat_if_else

     Reeborg is holding a large handful of carrots, and is planning to plant them as he walks around a world that looks like this:

     .. image:: images/quiz_if_else_start.png

     The following code is then executed::

         repeat 7: